niklasp/ink-docs/versioned_docs/version-v6/faq/migrating-from-ink-5-to-6.md

 versions of ink! + `cargo-contract`.
 But it's really barebones and should certainly be improved before a production release.

+We've updated [the Debugging chapter](../testing/debugging.md) of this documentation to reflect the new workflow.

 ## Removed Events
 In [#7164](https://github.com/paritytech/polkadot-sdk/pull/7164), Parity removed most smart-contract-specific events: `Called`, `ContractCodeUpdated, CodeStored`,